 Chateau La Tour Blanche Vineyards, Terroir, Grapes, Winemaking

-The 36.8 hectare Sauternes vineyard of Chateau La Tour Blanche is planted to 83% Semillon, 12% Sauvignon Blanc and 5% Muscadelle.
+The 44 hectare Sauternes vineyard of Chateau La Tour Blanche has 40 hectares of vines planted to 83% Semillon, 12% Sauvignon Blanc and 5% Muscadelle.
 That gives La Tour Blanche one of the higher concentrations of Muscadelle in all of Bordeaux.

-The terroir is a mix of gravel, clay, sand and limestone soil.
+The terroir is a mix of gravel, clay, sand, and limestone soil.
 The vine density is 6,200 vines per hectare.
 The vineyard is in one, large parcel of vines, in a prime location, not far from the Ceron river.
-There is good elevations here, as at the top of the slopes are close to 67 meters at their peak.
+There are good elevations here, as at the top of the slopes are close to 67 meters at their peak.

-On average, the annual production of Chateau La Tour Blanche is close to 3,250 cases per year.
+On average, the annual production of Chateau La Tour Blanche is close to 6,000 cases per year.
 There is a second wine, Les Charmilles de La Tour Blanche.
-The estate also makes 3 dry, white Bordeaux wines, Isis, Osiris and Jardins de Thinoy.
-Additionally, La Tour Blanche also produces Cru du Cinquet, a red Bordeaux wine from a blend of 90% Merlot and 10% Malbec.
+The estate also makes 4 dry white Bordeaux wines, DUO de La Tour Blanche, Isis, Osiris, and Jardins de Thinoy.
+Additionally, La Tour Blanche also produces Cru du Cinquet, a red Bordeaux wine from 100% Merlot.

 When to Drink Chateau La Tour Blanche, Anticipated Maturity, Decanting Time